(Disclosure: Some of the links below may be affiliate links)

 2. Get a new job from August – PASSED

-I managed to get a job at Pied Piper this year.
-In fact, I started to work even earlier than the end of my previous contract.
+I managed to get a job at a new company this year.
+In fact, I started to work even earlier than at the end of my previous contract.
 I quit my previous job and joined them.
 It is a great advantage to my journey towards Financial Independence.
-I have many advantages by working at Pied Piper.
+I have many advantages by working at this company.

 So this goal is PASSED :)